ractivejs/ractivejs.github.io/docs/api.md

 ## `$n`

-`$n` is a reference to a specific event argument when handing events using the expression syntax.
-Argument positions are referened by an integer, where the first argument is `1`.
+`$n` is a reference available when handing events using the expression syntax that points to a specific argument passed by the event.
+Argument positions are denoted by the `n` which is a one-indexed integer.

 ```js
 const CustomButton = Ractive.extend({